Autodesk/Neon/docs/learn/introduction/04-the-domain-level.md

 ### **Neon field**: defining data over the cartesian discretisation
 </a>

-Let's now allocate some metadata on top of the cartesian discretization we have just creates.
+Let's now allocate some metadata on top of the cartesian discretization we have just created.
-Neon field are the tool for the task.
+Neon fields are the tool for the task.
 Fields are allocated from a Neon grid.
-The type of a field depends on the metadata store on each cell.
+The type of a field depends on the metadata stored on each cell.
 A field can allocate a number of components for each cell.
 This number of components which we call cardinality is defined when the field is created.